-12. Clean out your closet.
+12. Clean out those closets.

-You can have a yard sale with it, take it to a consignment shop, or even donate it for the tax deduction – all of which turn old stuff you don’t want to use any more into money in your pocket.
+You can have a yard sale with it, sell it on eBay or Craigslist, take it to a consignment shop, or even donate it for the tax deduction (mark down what you give away so you can get a receipt).
+All of these options can turn old stuff you don’t want anymore into money in your pocket.
 Not only that, it’s often a psychological load off your mind to clean out your closets.

 13. Buy video games that have a lot of replay value – and don’t acquire new ones until you’ve mastered what you have.

 My video game buying habits have changed quite a bit since my “game of the week” days.
 Now, I focus on games that can be played over and over and over again, and I focus on mastering the games that I buy.
 Good targets include puzzle games and long, involved quest games – they maximize the value of your gaming dollar.